 Installing from source

-Once you have installed the Security Engine, you can install a Remediation Component.
-This is the component that will take action on the decisions made by the Security Engine.
+After installing the Security Engine, you can proceed to install a Remediation Component, which is responsible for executing actions based on the decisions made by the Security Engine.

 The specific Remediation Component to install may vary based on your network and operating system configuration.